National Hellenic Research Foundation

 It consists of three research institutes, one in the field of Humanities (Institute of Historical Research) and two in the field of Science (Institute of Chemical Biology and Institute of Theoretical and Theoretical Sciences).

 The National Research Foundation also owns the Library of Science, Technology and Culture "K.H.
 Dimaras", which has served the Greek scientific community as a whole since its founding in 1958.

-Gregoriou is the Director and Chairman of the Board at the National Hellenic Research Foundation.
+Professor Dimosthenis Sarigiannis is the Director and Chairman of the Board at the National Hellenic Research Foundation.

 History

 Establishment

 The National Research Foundation was founded on 10 October 1958 under the name "Royal Research Foundation" by Royal Decree of 9 October 1958.
 The purpose of the establishment was to enhance the scientific research carried out in Greece and to provide more opportunities for creative research by Greek scientists.
 After the war, the palace attempted to establish basic social welfare and education institutions with the aim of legal, political and social prosperity and the social development of Greece.
 At the same time it seeks to justify and promote the royal institution.
 Scientific research up to that time was carried out by universities and the Academy of Athens, so the most important efforts outside the NHRF were the establishment of the Greek Atomic Energy Commission (1954) and later "Democritos" (1961).